Budgeting

 The pandemic made it difficult for Canadians to travel, eat in restaurants or go shopping, and many used the money they didn't spend on those activities to increase their savings and pay down debt.

-A poll from CIBC late last year shows one in five Canadians made paying down debt their top financial priority for 2022.
+A poll from CIBC late in 2021 showed one in five Canadians made paying down debt their top financial priority for 2022 - this was made difficult by the rate hikes.

-But many continue to struggle with their debt load.
-Of those who took on more debt last year, 37% told CIBC it was because their expenses exceeded their monthly income.
+Accordingly, many Canadians continue to struggle with their debt load.
+Of those who took on more debt in 2021, 37% told CIBC it was because their expenses exceeded their monthly income.

 If you’ve been relying on your credit cards to make ends meet, the expensive interest adds up quickly.
 And as soon as the BoC raises rates again, you may find that pace will increase.